4.6: Techniques that Modulate Brain Activity

 Figure 13.
 Three brainbows of mouse neurons from Lichtman et al. (2008). a) a motor nerve innervating ear muscle. b) An axon tract in the brainstem. c) The hippocampal dentate gyrus.

-Optogenetics is an especially exciting technique to change brain activity in non-human animals (Deisseroth, 2011).
+Optogenetics is an especially exciting technique for manipulating brain activity in non-human animals (Deisseroth, 2011).
 Optogenetics uses light to control specific populations of neurons in living animals.
 For the neurons to be sensitive to light, researchers genetically insert light-sensitive proteins (taken from algae) into a specific type of neuron.
 After inserting tiny optical fibers into the animal’s brain, researchers can turn on the light to excite or inhibit these specific cells.
-Scientists have used the ability to control the activity of a genetically defined set of neurons to understand their contribution to learning, memory, decision making, addiction, movement, and many other active research areas.
+Scientists have used the ability to control the activity of specific neuronal populations to investigate their role in learning, memory, decision-making, addiction, movement, and many other areas of active research.

 Text Attributions